nikspyratos/toybox/README.md

     - If you stick with SQLite, one of its limitations is that it only allows one write at a time.
 This is fine until a certain traffic scale, but you can use something like [Marmot](https://maxpert.github.io/marmot/intro) to run multiple SQLite nodes and have them replicated to each other.
 Note however at this time that you would have to run migrations manually for each node as a separate connection, as Marmot doesn't replicate schema changes to other nodes.
 - **Self hosting**: Some non-app modules of your business might be cheaper to self-host.
 For example: CMS, Metabase, Websockets.
 Be careful with this however, as there can be some hidden catch of complexity/cost involved that can make it more attractive to go for the managed service.
 - **Serverless**: There are two modes of thinking with serverless: pay to make the scale problems go away, or use it for infrequent, burstable task loads that don't need to be in your main app.
-- **Content**: The included content pages - landing, blog, terms/privacy policy, etc. - are intended as a starting point.
+- **Content**: The included content pages - landing, terms/privacy policy, etc. - are intended as a starting point.
 As your app grows, it may make more sense to move these pages to a separate CMS rather than include them in your application.

 If you need _even more_ than that: